-1. Which best describes your role in teaching English/language arts to this class?
-Language arts refers to reading, writing, literature, and related topics.
+VH24001: 1.
+Laı nich best describes your role in teaching English/language arts to this class? nguage arts refers to reading, writing, literature, and related topics.
+Select one cle.
+(A) I do not teach English/language arts to this class. ® I teach all or most subjects, including English/language arts.
+0 The only subject I teach is English/language arts.
+0 We team teach, and I have primary responsibility for teaching English/language arts.
+2. Но ow many students are in this class?
+Enter the number of students.
+VH26116 3. a typical week, about how much time in total do you spend with one of your thth-grade English/language arts classes?
+Enter the hours and minutes. hours and minutes per week VH33425: 4. nich best describes how English/language arts instruction is organized for hth-grade students at this school?
 Select one circle.
-VH24001: I do not teach English/language arts to this class.
-I teach all or most subjects, including English/language arts.
-The only subject I teach is English/language arts.
-We team teach, and I have primary responsibility for teaching English/language arts.
-2. How many students are in this class?
-Enter the number of students.
-VH261160 3.
-In a typical week, about how much time in total do you spend with this class on English/language arts instruction?
-Language arts refers to reading, writing, literature, and related topics.
-Enter the hours and minutes.
-VH33421 hours and minutes per week
+VH33438 (A) English/language arts is taught primarily as a discrete subject with little or no integration with instruction in other subjects.
+1 $^{ ext{ B}}$ Some English/language arts instruction is integrated with other subjects, and some English/language arts instruction is presented as a discrete subject. © English/language arts lessons are primarily integrated with instruction in other subjects.

-4. To what extent have you provided instruction in the following in English/language arts class so far this year?
+5. To what extent have you provided instruction in the following in English/language arts class so far this year?
 Select one circle in each row.

 Not at all Small extent Moderate extent Large extent a.
 Fiction (A) ® 0 0 VH240523 b.
 Exposition (A) ® 0 0 VH240526 c.
-Argumentation and persuasion A ® 0 0 VH240527
+Argumentation and persuasion (A) ® 0 0 VH240527

-5. When reading a story, article, or other passage with your students, how often do you ask your students to do the following?
+6. When reading a story, article, or other passage with your students, how often do you ask your students to do the following?
 Select one circle in each row.

 Never or hardly ever Once in a while Sometimes Often Always or almost always a.
-Summarize the passage (A) B 0 0 Œ VH334295 b.
-Interpret the meaning of the passage (4) ® 0 0 Œ VH334296 c.
-Question the motives or feelings of the characters (A) ® 0 0 Œ VH334299 d.
+Summarize the passage (A) ® 0 0 Œ VH334295 b.
+Interpret the meaning of the passage (A) ® 0 0 Œ VH334296 c.
+Question the motives or feelings of the characters (4) ® 0 0 Œ) VH334299 d.
 Identify the themes of the passage (A) ® 0 0 Œ VH335901 e.
-Analyze two or more texts on the same topic (A) ® 0 0 Œ VH334297
+Analyze two or more texts on the same topic (A) ® 0 0 Œ VH334297 f.
+Analyze the author's organization of information in a passage (4) ® 0 Φ © VH334302 g.
+Critique the author's craft or technique (A) B 0 0 Œ VH334305

-6. In your fourth-grade English/language arts class this year, how often do your students do each of the following?
+7. In your eighth-grade English/language arts class this year, how often do your students do each of the following?
 Select one circle in each row.

 Never About once or twice a year About once or twice a month About once or twice a week Every day or almost every day a.
-Build and practice vocabulary (A) ® 0 0 Œ VH844696 b.
-Build reading fluency A ® 0 0 Œ VH844700 c.
-Build reading comprehension A ® 0 0 Œ VH844698 d.
-Practice spelling and grammar A ® 0 0 Œ VH844697 e.
-Access reading-related websites (A) ® 0 0 Œ VH844701 f.
-Conduct research for reading projects A ® 0 0 Œ VH844699
+Build and practice vocabulary (A) ® 0 0 Œ VH547868 b.
+Build reading fluency (A) ® 0 0 Œ VH617114 c.
+Build reading comprehension (A) ® 0 0 Œ VH617116 d.
+Access reading-related websites (A) ® 0 0 ©.
+VH547871 e.
+Conduct research for projects (A) B 0 0 Œ VH547872

-7. When you teach English/language arts, how often do you use the following strategies?
+8. When you teach English/language arts, how often do you use the following strategies?
 Select one circle in each row.